The mission of the Department of Public Safety is to ensure public safety and enforce fish and wildlife laws. AS 44.41.020

 |A4: Core Service - Statewide Public Safety Programs|

 Fire and Life Safety data are reported on a calendar year basis.
-Click the link below to visit the website for annual reports back to 2004 and for more information and links.
+Visit http://dps.alaska.gov/fire/alaskafirestatistics.aspx for annual reports and more information.

 Target #2: State and national criminal justice information is released to authorized entities within 10 working days of receipt of the request

 Average Number of Days to Disseminate Criminal History Information by Criminal Records and Identification

 Analysis of results and challenges: Through a significant re-engineering process, an additional fingerprint expert, temporary staffing reallocation, and intense staff effort, the Records and Identification Bureau (Bureau) remarkably improved processing time in FY2010.
 The Bureau was able to maintain this substantially reduced turnaround time in FY2011 and FY2012, and will continue to assess processes and procedures to further reduce the time it takes to process a background check for employment or licensing purposes.
 However, in FY2014, significant staffing changes occurred, resulting in a significant increase in the time it took to process fingerprints.

 FY2017’s turnaround time was severely impacted by staffing shortages in both the Automated Biometric Identification System (ABIS) Section and the Records Section.
 Staffing resources in the Records Section were readjusted in the latter part of FY2017, and a restructuring of the ABIS Section occurred in FY2018.
 As expected, the uptick in processing time in FY2017 was an anomaly that was greatly reduced in FY2018 and the goal of disseminating criminal history information within 10 days has been met.
 As new ABIS employees complete their training, it is anticipated that processing times may be further reduced, hopefully to less than five working days from receipt to dissemination.